 But what of his enemies?
-Well, to truly appreciate them, I think we need to pause for a moment to consider the type of enemies you fight in other vigilante type games.
-Most of them are on console, so I apologise for offending your eyes with them, but they serve as a point of comparison.
+Well, to truly appreciate them, I think we need to pause for a moment to consider the type of enemies you fight in other vigilante-type games.
+Most of them are on console, so I apologise for offending your eyes, but they serve as a point of comparison.
 Here are a few from games like Final Fight and Streets of Rage and similar, picked at random.

 Quite a rogues gallery, I think you'll agree.
 Who does Nick fight?
 Nick fights...
 Marty.

 Yep.
 There are other enemies as well, most (I'm sure you'll be shocked) assorted ethnic types, but the fact that a standard foe is a fat, balding, middle-aged man called Marty really does sum up the... the scale of Nick's war on crime.
 And he's not a joke enemy either.
 No, Marty can totally take you out, especially if he's picked up some kind of weapon or attacks with a few of his clones.

 At this point, it's hard not to feel bad for everyone involved here.
 Nick is a joke, his enemies are jokes, and when he finally finds his girlfriend on a map, all that happens is that one of the other gang members ambles up, knocks him out in one hit, and carefully carries her a couple of streets away for him to save again.
 Rinse and repeat until all the gangs have been defeated, sometimes going into buildings instead of treating Nick's title as a limiting factor, and he gets a kiss on the cheek.
 And after that... well, I suspect the two of them pretty much just stand around quietly for a bit, not sure what to do next.

 "I know some guys in New York," Nick probably says after a while.
 "I'm sure if I called them, they could be over here to kidnap you again by the evening.
 We'd have to get in more pizza, but..."